On a different note…

 So I listened.
 To my own response.
 To my instincts.
 To what the work was not saying yet.

-Over time, I began engaging with the work directly.
-Layer by layer, I introduced gold, silver, and bronze paint left over from my son’s bedroom accent wall project.
-These additions created tension, reduced excess, and established a dialogue between the three panels.
-Gold was restrained rather than celebrated.
-Thin black lines were added slowly and deliberately, as gestures instead of borders.
+Over the course of several days, I began engaging with the work directly.
+I layered fresh lines shapes and texture over the original introducing gold, silver, and bronze paint left over from my son’s bedroom accent wall project.
+These additions created tension, reduced flatness of the original creative, and began to reshape the tryptic into a silent but defining narrative.
+Metalic paint became textured and expanded, it began to shape the narrative.
+Thin black lines were introduced slowly and deliberately to the side panels, as gestures instead of borders.
 Texture was emphasized.
 Silence was shaped.

 After finishing, I found myself returning to it repeatedly, often standing in front of it for extended periods of time.
 What emerged in the center panel was unexpected but unmistakable: a woman seen from behind.

-Her long black hair falls straight down her back, threaded with subtle gold, like light caught mid-movement.
-At the crown of her head, gold gathers and lifts, reading not as ornament but as a jeweled crown, symbolic rather than literal.
+On the center panel feminine shape with long black hair that fall straight down her back, threaded with subtle gold lines that curve, like light caught mid-movement.
+At the top of her head, gold gathers and lifts, reading not as ornament but as a jeweled crown, symbolic rather than literal.
 She faces forward, into a wide white field that feels less like space and more like distance.
-The viewer is invited to stand with her, not behind her, and to look into that unknown expanse together.
+The viewer is invited to stand with her, not behind her, and to look into that unknown white expanse together.

-The horizontal gold line that runs across all three panels was deliberately enlarged and then reduced.
-Once decorative, it now functions as a threshold, a moment of grounding.
-It connects the trio without resolving it.
+The horizontal gold lines that are present across all three panels was deliberately enlarged but then reduced.
+They now function as a threshold, a moment of grounding, connecting the trio without resolving it.

 This is no longer an Amazon artwork.
 It is a transformed triptych with its own identity, story, and intent.